kevinaryeldev/portifolio-v1/README.md

 ## Run

-Use the package yarn [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) to run this project.
+Use the package [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) to run this project.

 to run locally: